Goodman Mosele

-Goodman Mosele (born 18 November 1999) is a South African soccer player who plays as a midfielder for South African Premier Division side Orlando Pirates.
+Goodman Mosele (born 18 November 1999) is a South African soccer player who plays as a midfielder for South African Premier Division side Chippa United, on loan from Orlando Pirates.

 Early life and education

 Born in Khuma, Mosele attended Vuyanimawethu Secondary School in Khuma before moving to Kopano High School in Lebowakgomo in 2016.

 Career

 After playing for Stillfontein Real Hearts, Mosele joined Baroka in 2016, aged 16, after trials with the club.

 He won the PSL Young Player of the Year award for the 2019–20 season.

 In July 2021, Mosele signed for Orlando Pirates.